Work to improve lives around the globe with a dynamic public health degree.

 Now available online and on-campus, St. George’s University’s Master of Public Health (MPH) attracts students and faculty from around the world who are committed to improving global communities by disseminating public health knowledge through education, service, and research.

 SGU’s MPH graduate degree produces leading public health practitioners and researchers for the Caribbean and for the rest of the world.
 The MPH program was accredited by the Council on Education for Public Health (CEPH) in 2010 and was awarded an additional 7-year accreditation by CEPH in 2015.

-In addition to the core curriculum, freestanding MPH degree-seeking students are required to pursue a degree specialization in one of three tracks.
+In addition to the core curriculum and program-required courses, freestanding MPH degree-seeking students are required to pursue a degree specialization in one of four tracks.

 The epidemiology track focuses on population patterns and causes of diseases and health problems.
 Students will learn to characterize the patterns and causes of disease and learn to develop approaches to prevent and control their spread.
 Track-required courses address research methods, quantitative reasoning, and investigation methods for addressing topics of contemporary public health importance.